Table of Contents

 - Always have travel insurance that covers high-altitude helicopter rescue

-Here’s the short Langtang Valley trek Itinerary along with the altitude chart and distance to cover each day.
+Here’s the short Langtang trek Itinerary along with the altitude chart and distance to cover each day.

 - 1. Arrival,1400 meters